scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

 ### Implicit parameters now warn at call site without `using` keyword [#22441](https://github.com/scala/scala3/pull/22441)

-As part of Scala's ongoing migration from the older implicit syntax to the newer, clearer given and using syntax, Scala 3.7 introduces a change regarding method calls involving implicit parameters.
-Now, explicitly providing arguments to methods defined with implicit parameters without the `using` keyword emits a compiler warning at the call site.
+As part of Scala's ongoing migration from `implicit` to the newer, clearer `given` and `using`, Scala 3.7 introduces a change regarding method calls involving implicit parameters.
+Now, explicitly providing arguments to methods defined with `implicit` warns if the call site doesn't say `using`.
 This adjustment reduces ambiguity inherent in Scala 2 syntax, where it was unclear whether an explicitly provided argument was intended for an implicit parameter or for the apply method of the resulting object.

 ```scala
 trait Config